brokenthorn/brokenthorn.github.io/content/intro-to-effect-series/index.md

 The series is succinct and to the point, designed to spark your interest in coding with Effect while leaving room for your own exploration.

-## What is Effect and what does it provide?
+## What Effect Is and What It Provides

 Effect helps you build _composable_ and _reasonable_ software that’s easy to write, test, and evolve as your team and requirements grow.